All Dogs Can Be Trained

 It is extremely important that you have purchased a good harness to walk your dog.
 Here is the one recommend.
-We got ours on Amazon as well and it is working great.
+We purchased ours on Amazon.
+It is working great.
 We have had no issues with this one at all.
 We have a dog that is 145 lbs and still a puppy.

 The reason I recommend this one is.
 If you hook the leash on the front of the harness, The dog will not pull.
 If you hook the leash up to the top.
 The dog will pull.
 It is a natural reaction for dogs.
 If you start outright, it will make a difference.

 Practice around the house, until you get the leash as we have in the video.
 It should look like a J when you’re holding your leash.
 If you tighten up the leash the dog will go into an alert mode.
 If you handle your leash loosely.
 The dog will learn how to make the right choices on its own.

 After you have the loose leash walking started.
 This is an excellent follow-up command to teach your dog.

 Step 1: Begin by having your dog on a leash looped to your belt on your left side.
 That way you don’t have to use your hands to hold the leash.

 Step 2: Should your dog pull on the leash, never go in the direction that your dog is pulling.

 Step 3: When your dog is close to you with his shoulder by your left leg, then click and treat.
 (If you are walking you will have to stop to treat.
 That’s ok, using the clicker in this way greatly speeds up the time it takes for your dog to learn this important skill.)